gabrielacepeda/wutang-name-generator/README.md

 ## Lessons Learned:

-Relying on back-end applications such as Node.js and Express to make an app functional was new to me.
+Relying on back-end frameworks such as Node.js and Express to make an app functional was new to me.

 ## Installation